-In housing pheasants, I feel it is most important to give the birds as much room as possible.
-For some of the smaller species, such as the peacock pheasants, aviaries should range in size from 125 to 300 sq. ft. per pair.
+In housing Pheasants, I feel it is most important to give the birds as much room as possible.
+For some of the smaller species, such as the peacock pheasants aviaries should range in size from 125 to 300 sq.ft., per pair.
 For larger species the aviary size should increase correspondingly.
-Some of the grazing pheasants such as tragopans, eared, or Koklass need as much as 700 to 800 sq. ft. per bird to adequately provide for their needs as they enjoy and need room to graze and dig in the soil.
+Some of the grazing pheasants such as Tragopans, Eared or Koklass need as much as 700 to 800 sq.ft. per bird to adequately provide for their needs as they enjoy and need room to graze and dig in the soil.

-Minimum height for pheasant aviaries should be 8 feet.
-More desirable is a height of 10 to 14 feet as the birds can perch above any danger which they feel threatens them.
-A bird two feet above danger is more secure than a bird six feet horizontally removed from its danger.
+Minimum height for pheasant aviaries should be 8', more desirable is a height of 10' to 14' as the birds can perch above any danger which they feel threatens them.
+A bird two feet above danger is more secure than a bird 6 feet horizontally removed from its danger.